addiscent/aws-ruby-rails/README.md

 2. On the page labeled "Step 3: Configure Instance Details", notice the drop-down-menu-button labeled _Advanced Details_.
 Choose that button.

-3. See the _User Data_ edit box.
-In that box, paste the contents of the script file _ec2-provision-ruby-rails.sh_.
+3. Notice the _User Data_ edit box.
+Ensure the "As text" radio button is selected.
+In the _User Data_ box, paste the contents of the script file _ec2-provision-ruby-rails.sh_.

 Continue with Launch per usual.
 The _ec2-provision-ruby-rails.sh_ script will provision Ruby/Rails immediately after EC2 launch.
 Provisioning adds approximately ten minutes to the normal Launch time.

 To verify successful Ruby/Rails installation, log into the EC2 instance, and verify the version numbers of the installed software, as follows :